anirudhrathinam94/stuff/volunteering/01-basics/README.md

     java -cp build/classes Hello

 We have the desired output.
+Let us now define a Statement class in a new file that returns some string.
+We want to print this string out in the Hello Class.

+The code for this is:

+    class Statement {
+        public String getString() {
+            String s = "Something";
+            return s;
+        }
+    }

 However what if we have ten java files? or a hundred? or a thousand?
 We cannot run the same command for all of them.
 Which is why we have packages.

 In packages we package multiple files in a single package.
 In java this is called Java Archival or jar.
 Think of it as a collection of class files.